minuetai/agents/docs/Field-Mapping-Overview-v1.0.md

 **Disclaimer:**
 This mapping represents Minuet AI's’ independent research as of 2025-10-11.
-The providers listed are **not** affiliated with Minuet Labs, and no official endorsement or partnership is implied.
+The providers listed are **not** affiliated with Minuet AI, and no official endorsement or partnership is implied.

 ---